strange97/Youre-Do/README.markdown

 ##LAB2
-1) Creation of static pages for our social network: home and concact
+1) Creation of static pages for our social network: home and concac

 - `rails generate controller Pages home contact`